G00387847/machineLearningTask/README.md

 To run these notebook on your own notebook server, use these installation instructions.
 The instructions below will install everything you need and then start a Jupyter notebook

 1. Install Anaconda from [here](https://docs.anaconda.com/anaconda/install/windows/), choose 64-bit Python 3.7 or higher.
-Note: if you already have Anaconda installed, you can keep using it but it should be version 4.4.10 or later (as shown by: Anaconda -V).
-If you have a previous version installed, you can update it using the command.
+Note: if you already have Anaconda installed, you can keep using it but it should be version 4.4.10 or later.
+If you have a previous version installed, you can update it using the command. `pip install update` on your Jupyter notebook.
 2. Get more stuff.
 3. Run commands.